HardlyDifficult/Tutorials/Chapter6.md

  - Unlock the Inspector.
  - Select the Fly Guy prefab.
-   - Add **DisableComponentsOnEndOfLevel** and add the rigidbody and animator.
+   - Add **DisableComponentsOnEndOfLevel**, and add its Rigidbody2D and Animator.
  - Select the Spike Ball prefab.
-   - Add **DisableComponentsOnEndOfLevel** and add the rigidbody.
+   - Add **DisableComponentsOnEndOfLevel** and add its Rigidbody2D.
- - For each the Evil cloud and Door:
+ - For the Evil Cloud and the Door:
-   - Add **DisableComponentsOnEndOfLevel** and add the spawner.
+   - Add **DisableComponentsOnEndOfLevel** and add its Spawner.

+<br>Call scripts at the end of the level:

- - Update LevelManager to call DisableComponentsOnEndOfLevel:
+ - Update **LevelManager** to call DisableComponentsOnEndOfLevel:

 <details><summary>Existing code</summary>